 - Trains from Eastbourne, Lewes, Worthing, Hove and Brighton to London are overcrowded

-- Journey times between Hastings and Brighton are too long
+- Journey times between Hastings, Brighton and Worthing are too long

 - Uckfield-Lewes reopening to achieve affordable and effective journey times between the Weald, the Sussex Coast and Brighton